How to Get A Toddler to Sleep

 Sleep Tricks to Get Toddlers to Sleep

 - Use rough, rumbly sound for all Emma’s naps and night sleep.
-About an hour before bedtime, he quietly played the rain on the roof track from an mp3—and continued it until morning—increasing the sound—each night—until it was as loud as a shower.
+About an hour before bedtime, he quietly played the rain on the roof track—and continued it until morning—increasing the sound—each night—until it was as loud as a shower.

 - Give Emma a lovey each night.

-- Practise patience-stretching 5 times a day.
+- Practice patience-stretching five times a day.
 Soon Emma was able to wait a whole minute without complaining.

 Now Aaron was ready to start the twinkle interruptus strategy for putting his toddler to sleep.

 That first night, Aaron put on the white noise, snuggled with Emma, and sang her song for a few minutes.
 Then he shot his finger up in the air—as if he had suddenly remembered something important—and announced, ‘Wait!
 Wait!
 I forgot to kiss Mum.
 Here, hold Teddy.
 I will be RIGHT back.’
 He hurried out for 5 seconds.